CodingWatchCollector/ableton-about--no-framework/README.md

 - I like the design and I wanted to recreate it

 ## What was done:
-- Create responsive dropdown navigation using no scripts/libraries
+- Create responsive dropdown navigation using no external scripts/libraries
 - use accessibility recommendations (aria-expanded on menu button, alt text, different hover and focus state on links, contrast requirements on placeholders, input labels)

 ## My personal touch and some fixes of the original page: